yanglab-emory/yanglab-emory.github.io/index.md

 * SPH Master students who are looking for Applied Practice Experience (REAL is accepted but not required)
 * Master/PhD students of the Department of Biostatistics and Bioinformatics who are looking for thesis mentor and projects

-#### Postdoctoral Fellow Position Opening
+#### Postdoctoral Research Fellow
-Yang lab currently has an opening for Postdoctoral fellow.
+Yang lab currently has an opening for Postdoctoral Research Fellow.
 Please email application to Dr. Jingjing Yang <jingjing.yang@emory.edu>, or apply through [Emory Careers](https://faculty-emory.icims.com/jobs/59581/post-doctoral-fellow---human-genetics--yang-lab/job?hub=13).
 Applications will be reviewed immediately after submission.

 * The candidate is required to have a Ph.D. degree in Statistics/Biostatistics, Bioinformatics, Computer Science or other relevant disciplines with research interests in statistical genetics and genomics data analysis.
 * The candidate is required to have proficiency in one or multiple of the popular programming languages, R, Python, C++, etc.